PovertyAction/requests_to_twilio/README.md

 Use [this](https://phoenixnap.com/kb/how-to-install-python-3-windows) guide to install python3 on Windows.

-The last versions of python have pip already installed, but just in case it is not: Use [this](https://www.liquidweb.com/kb/install-pip-windows/) to install pip.
+The last versions of python have pip already installed (in the first guide it is explained how to check whether pip is installed), but just in case it is not: Use [this](https://www.liquidweb.com/kb/install-pip-windows/) to install pip.

-2. Clone this repo inside Command Prompt(cmd) or, preferably, PowerShell
+2. Clone this repo inside Command Prompt(cmd) or, preferably, PowerShell.
+To open cmd or PowerShell, search in Start button from Windows.

 `git clone https://github.com/PovertyAction/requests_to_twilio.git`